uprighted-learners/unit-7-react-modal/README.md

 ## Learning

-In this lab, we will practice with using React to conditionally render elements on the page.
+In this exercise, we will practice with using React to conditionally render elements on the page.
 We will need to pass props (both a state and a function) to do so.

 Topics: